rlankhorst/zip-recipes/README.md

 = 4.1.0.17 =
 Fixed issue with registration and added new formatting options while fixing old ones (bullets and numbers).

+= 4.1.0.18 =
+Fixed printing formatting and issue with WooCommerce.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==